Anna-Maria Georgieva, 01 February 2016

 The landlord needs to make sure that the property they are letting to the tenant is going to be their main home.
 A person’s “main home” is considered to be the place where they:

 The landlord must see documents that support the tenant’s right to reside in the UK.
-The full list of acceptable documents (PDF) is available on the Home Office website.
+The full list of acceptable documents is available on the Home Office website.

 Following on from this, the landlord needs to make sure that the documents are valid and genuine.
 This should be done in the presence of the tenant.